Did you know that Oklahoma Shakespeare in the Park is not just a summer season theatrical company?

 In addition to our outstanding Outdoor Season, Oklahoma Shakespeare is active year round producing plays, staged readings as well as working with students and teachers in exciting and engaging workshops and events.

-Oklahoma Shakespeare, at the service to her majesty herself, hosts a lovely afternoon "high tea" for the pleasure of the Queen!
+Oklahoma Shakespeare, at the service to her majesty herself, hosted a lovely afternoon "high tea" for the pleasure of the Queen!
 In 2012, Melissa Scaramucci (past Program Director, deadCENTER Film Festival and current owner/operator ofLOCAL restaurant in Norman) was "Queen for a Day" playing the Queen for a guests of Oklahoma Shakespeare in the Park at "Christmas Tea with the Queen", an afternoon to benefit Oklahoma Shakespeare in the Park.
 Guests enjoyed "high tea" service and an Elizabethan fashion show!

-are just another way that Oklahoma Shakespeare engages in our community to connect Oklahomans to the rich culture of literature and the theatre!
+Are just another way that Oklahoma Shakespeare engages in our community to connect Oklahomans to the rich culture of literature and the theatre!
 Everything from free performances of "A Christmas Carol" by Charles Dickens to our 60 minute version of "A Midsummer Night's Dream" Performed in a simple presentation, these adapted shows are perfect for a family outing that's entertaining and educational!
 Oklahoma Shakespeare touring shows are available for direct booking engagements for schools, parent groups or churches through out the year or catch these offerings at a sponsored event by community organizations.

 For bookings or performance information, check out our touring shows page or contact us!